 A positive bedtime routine can calm and soothe your baby or young child in the 20 minutes or so before bed.
 This makes it easier to get your child into bed and settle her, ready for sleep.

 Bedtime routine: what is it and how can it help?

-A positive routine involves your child going through a few pleasurable activities in the crucial 20-minute period before bedtime.
-It helps soothe and calm your child to get ready for sleep.
+A positive bedtime routine involves your child going through a few pleasurable activities about 20 minutes before bedtime.

 or camping out

 A bedtime routine can have quite a few activities.
 The key is that you do similar activities in roughly the same way each night starting around 20 minutes before your child’s bedtime.